slovnicki/beamer/package/README.md

 }
 ```

-There are also two other options available, if we don't want to define a custom `locationBuilder` function.
+There are two other options available, if we don't want to define a custom `locationBuilder` ourselves.

 ## With a List of BeamLocations

 `BeamerLocationBuilder` can be used with a list of `BeamLocation`s.
-This builder will automatically select the correct `BeamLocation` based on its `pathPatterns`.
+This builder will automatically select the correct `BeamLocation` based on its `pathPatterns` or return a `NotFound` if none matches.

 ```dart
 final routerDelegate = BeamerDelegate(